credentials/credentials.github.io/index.md

 Users will need an IRMA token to manage their attributes.
 Currently, there are two user token implementations of IRMA.
-A [smart card version](https://github.com/credentials/idemix_terminal) which is no longer maintained, and a much newer and more versatile Android app.
+A [smart card version](https://github.com/credentials/idemix_terminal) which is no longer maintained, and a much newer and more versatile Android and iOS app.

 ### IRMA app
 The IRMA app is currently the most up-to-date version of user-side IRMA stuff.
-The IRMA app is available for download directly from the [Google Play store](https://play.google.com/store/apps/details?id=org.irmacard.cardemu).
+The IRMA app is available for download directly from the [Google Play store](https://play.google.com/store/apps/details?id=org.irmacard.cardemu) and from the [Apple App Store](https://itunes.apple.com/us/app/irma-authentication/id1294092994).
 If you have no access to the Google Play store, or do not wish to get the app from there, you can also find a binary [here](https://privacybydesign.foundation/irma.apk).
 Alternatively, you can build the app from the publicly available [source code](https://github.com/credentials/irma_android_cardemu).